kubernetes/community/communication/meeting-notes-archive/q1-2_2018_community_meeting_minutes.md

         *   Code Thaw on Tuesday, held changes from Code Freeze have now cleared the queue.
             *   All 1.11 changes now need to be cherrypicked.
         *   RC1 was released yesterday, please test!
         *   Status is currently uncertain.
-Probability of a release delay is 50%, will make call at Burndown meeting 10am tommorrow.
+Probability of a release delay is 50%, will make call at Burndown meeting 10am tomorrow.
         *   CI Signal Issues:
             *   GKE appears to have pushed a [change breaking tests](https://github.com/kubernetes/kubernetes/issues/65311) at midnight last night, currently sorting whether that's just a GKE problem.
             *   [Upgrade tests are still very flaky](https://k8s-testgrid.appspot.com/sig-release-master-upgrade),  this seems to be an artifact of the tests and not of code.
 GCE/GKE staff have given the go-ahead to release without clean signal as they will not be fixing the tests.